claireylee/What-tree-is-this-/README.md

         - Windows --> `python -m venv .venv` followed by `.\.venv\Scripts\Activate.ps1`
             - Note, if you using a newer python it may be `python3 ...` for all commands
     - Install required packages
-        - within the terminal, `pip install -r requirements.txt`
+        - Once your virtual environment is active, run `pip install -r requirements.txt`
     - Register the Jupyter kernel (if using notebooks outside VS Code):
         - `pip install ipykernel`
         - `python -m ipykernel install --user --name=.venv`